 On July 1, 1864, the day the County transcript was filed with the Court of Appeals, "Barton Bates, one of the judges of the Supreme Court, having inspected the record in this case, and being of opinion that there is so much doubt as to the legal propriety of all the proceedings at the trial of the cause as to render it expedient to take the judgment of the Supreme Court therefore do by this order expressly direct that the appeal herein granted shall operate as a stay of proceedings in the judgment."
 (P. 22) To “stay” the proceedings is to halt the legal process or to withdraw the charges.
 A stay is often used to postpone a proceeding indefinitely, but a stay can be lifted within one year.

-An appeal can be granted if the verdict was unreasonable or could not be supported by the evidence; the judge made an error in interpretation of law; there was a miscarriage of justice on any grounds (basis); or errors in trial procedure.
+An appeal can be granted if the verdict was unreasonable or could not be supported by the evidence, the judge made an error in interpretation of law, there was a miscarriage of justice on any grounds (basis), or there were errors in trial procedure.